Family Law & Divorce Law Firm

 Establishing Visitation Rights

-, courts are of the opinion that children should have a relationship with both parents.
-The only time when courts will refuse visitation is when one of the parents has a history of abuse, has a drug or alcohol problem, or can otherwise be shown to be engaged in criminal activity.
-Even here (with some exceptions) the courts may provide a parent with a means to earn visitation rights.
+Generally, courts are of the opinion that children should have a relationship with both parents.
+However, there are several scenarios where the court may find that not to be in the children’s best interest, including, but not limited to, if one of the parents has a history of abuse, has a drug or alcohol problem, or can otherwise be shown to be engaged in criminal activity.
+But, even here (with some exceptions) the courts may provide a parent with a means to earn visitation rights.

 With the help of your divorce lawyer, most cases can be resolved amicably, but when they can’t, you’ll need a divorce lawyer who will advocate for your right to spend time with your children.

-If you are concerned that your spouse may try to block your visitation, Liebenhaut Law divorce lawyers can help you defend your right to see your child or rehabilitate your image in the eyes of the court.
+If you are concerned that your spouse may try to block your visitation, Liebenhaut Hesser child custody lawyers can help you defend your right to see your child or rehabilitate your image in the eyes of the court.

 Denying Visitation to an Unfit Parent

-Sometimes, the person you married isn’t the person you thought you married.
-When a spouse is verbally, emotionally, physically, or sexually abusive to either you or the children, it may be appropriate to deny them access to the children entirely.
+Sometimes, the other parent of your children isn’t the person you thought they were.
+When a parent is verbally, emotionally, physically, or sexually abusive to either you or the children, it may be appropriate to deny them access to the children entirely.

-If you suspect your spouse of being abusive, then you need to ensure that the court is made aware of this.
+If you suspect the other parent of being abusive, then you need to ensure that the court is made aware of this.
 A divorce lawyer can ensure that you provide the court with the evidence it needs to deprive the abusive parent of visitation rights.